JoshLocke/FS-Laws/An Amendment to Define Non Essential Services.md

 <br/>

-**§5 An Amendment to C.IV.I.II**
+**§5 ESTABLISHMENT OF NON-ESSENTIAL DEPARTMENTS**

-&nbsp;&nbsp;&nbsp; (a) Article IV Section I Subsection IV shall be added to the State of Firestone Constitution
+&nbsp;&nbsp;&nbsp; (a) Non-essential services as set out in the State of Firestone Constitution shall be defined as:

-&nbsp;&nbsp;&nbsp; (b) Article IV Section I Subsection IV shall state:
-"Non-essential services shall be defined as:
 * Firestone Department of Public Works
 * Firestone Department of Transportation
 * Firestone Department of Boating and Waterways